Bismarck-GM/restaurant-js/README.md

 # Restaurant-js (cOdE.Eats)

-> This basic webpage consist on learning how to work with ES6 modules, webpack and npm.
+> This basic webpage consists of learning how to work with ES6 modules, webpack, and Node.js.

 > The page content is about Programmers daily needs to survive :smile: